 Anderson, Indiana, USA

-Based in the USA, Pete Bitar and Carlos Salaff partnered together in the spring of 2020 and founded the company, Urban eVTOL.
+Based in the USA, Pete Bitar and Carlos Salaff partnered together in the spring of 2020 and founded the company Leo Flight Corporation (former Urban eVTOL).
 The joint-venture is from Bitar's company Electric Jet Aircraft and Salaff's company SALAFF Automotive to design and manufacture electric vertical takeoff and landing (eVTOL) flying cars.
 The company is looking for investors.

 Bitar is an avid VTOL and eVTOL inventor with over 14 patents to his name, has won multiple aerospace awards and has owned five companies throughout his career.
 His last two companies were AirBuoyant, LLC and Electric Jet Aircraft.
 Salaff is an automotive designer working with futuristic concept and production cars when at Mazda, including the Nagare, Furai, Mazda 3 and MX-5.
 He has won multiple design awards, has always had an interest in aerospace and outer space, and recently designed a Space Age inspired mobile office and lounge called the Pod Van.

 The Lynx is a heavy-lift cargo drone with 16 ducted fans for VTOL flight and 6 ducted fans for forward flight, a minimal canard flying wing design (extending the range of the drone) with fixed skid type landing gear.
 The Lynx is 18 ft x 20 ft (5.5 m X 6.1 m) which are the nearly the same height as a standard Humvee and about twice as wide.
 The design of the aircraft is made to reduce the complexity of the aircraft which reduces manufacturing costs, sales costs and reduces maintenance costs.